 - Things you can do to mitigate the risk of termite infestation (and other general pest control)

-- What the Sentricon system installation is like
+- What the Sentricon total protection system installation is like

 - Whether DIY installations vs. hiring a pro is worth it (short-term and long-term)

-My re-inspection actually occurred earlier this year before the current circumstances.
+My re-inspection actually occurred earlier this year (pre-pandemic craziness).
 I got a call that my follow-up visit was happening on an afternoon when I, unfortunately, would not be home (I was filming a house tour I think you’re going to really enjoy!); but since everything that needed to be checked was around the perimeter of my home, they could just pop over and get it done while in the area for other inspections.
-Easy-peasy.
+No scheduling hassle and easy-peasy.

-It’s funny to me — because as a blogger, I wanted to be home during the re-inspection to snap a few pictures in case anything was visually interesting.
-But, it also felt silly to postpone when they were already around, so I kept the scheduled time intact and figured I could always snap some later.
+It’s funny to me — because as a blogger, I actually wanted to be home during the re-inspection to snap a few pictures in case anything was visually interesting.
+But, I also get that my job is an outlier and them being able to do the follow up without me involved is probably convenient for like 99% of their clients.
+It felt silly to postpone when they were already around, so I kept the scheduled time intact and figured I could always snap some later.

 I imagine the reality of that inspection was pretty ho-hum considering we got the all-clear.
 But, it turns out that it was also for the best because in doing so, I got everything squared away before things got crazy!